ComboStrikeHQ/docker-rails/README.md

 FROM ad2games/docker-rails:<VERSION>
 ```

-and replace `<VERSION>` with the [current version number](CHANGELOG.md).
-You can also use the
+and replace `<VERSION>` with the [current version number](https://hub.docker.com/r/ad2games/docker-rails/tags/).
-`ruby-2.4` or the `latest` version tag which would give you the latest version using ruby-2.4 or
+You can also use the `latest` version tag which would give you the latest unreleased version.
+This
-the latest unreleased version.
-This might be useful if you want to test against the bleeding edge
-in your testing/beta environment.
+might be useful if you want to test against the bleeding edge in your testing/beta environment.

+From version 3.0 docker-rails uses ruby 2.5.
+If you still use ruby 2.4 you have to use docker-rails
+versions 2.x.
+We also provide `ruby-2.5` and `ruby-2.4` tags that will point to the latest released
+docker-rails version for that ruby version.

 Add more docker steps if needed (usually not), build and deploy to your infrastructure.